angelr1076/CS50/README.md

 8. Week 7 SQL
 9. Week 8 Information

-Then on to the Web Development track
+Then on to the Web Development track:
 * Introduction
 * HTTP
 * HTML